Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Simulation Studies

-The Censor\_w and the Censor\_uw, by contrast, achieve the strict upper bound of $\epsilon / 2$ for the Lipschitz bounds at every target $\epsilon$, as expected.
-Among the three pairs of the Censor\_w and the Censor\_uw, the Censor\_w shows a clear mass of replicates whose Lipschitz bounds are below $\epsilon / 2$ when $\epsilon = 5$.
-Recall that the censored likelihood approach introduced in Section \ref{sec:censoring} directly truncates the pseudo likelihood of each record into [$\exp(-\epsilon / 2), \exp(\epsilon / 2)$].
-The difference here is that the Censor\_w invokes pseudo likelihood censoring of the Weighted, while the Censor\_uw does so of the Unweighted.
-As can be seen in the comparison of the Unweighted and the Weighted pair in any panel in Figure \ref{fig:sim:Lbounds_3es} (they are identical since they are not affected by the chosen $\epsilon$), the Weighted downweights high-risk records which subsequently brings down the Lipshitz bound compared to the Unweighted, and the same is happening for the Censor\_w compared to the Censor\_uw.
-When $\epsilon = 5$, there may be databases that produce $\epsilon_{\mathbf{x}_{r}} < 5$ under the Weighted method such that few if any records have their likelihood values censored in those databases under Censor\_w.
-By contrast, since Censor\_uw embeds the Unweighted posterior synthesizer, every database will require many records to be censored to enforce the $\epsilon/2 = 2.5$ target Lipschitz bound.
+The Censor\_w (DP) and the Censor\_uw (DP), by contrast, achieve the strict upper bound of $\epsilon / 2$ for the Lipschitz bounds at every target $\epsilon$, as expected.
+Among the three pairs of the Censor\_w (DP) and the Censor\_uw (DP), the Censor\_w (DP) shows a clear mass of replicates whose Lipschitz bounds are below $\epsilon / 2$ when $\epsilon = 5$.
+Recall that the censored likelihood approach directly truncates the pseudo likelihood of each record into [$\exp(-\epsilon / 2), \exp(\epsilon / 2)$].
+The difference here is that the Censor\_w (DP) invokes pseudo likelihood censoring of the Weighted (aDP), while the Censor\_uw (DP) does so of the Unweighted.
+Therefore, the Weighted (aDP) downweights high-risk records which subsequently brings down the Lipshitz bound compared to the Unweighted (excluded in Figure \ref{fig:sim:Lbounds_3es} for ease of reading, the Unweighted shows Lipschitz bounds ranging from around 7.5 to 15, whereas the Weighted (aDP) Lipschitz bounds range from around 2 to 3.5; see the comparison figure in the Supplementary Materials), and the same is happening for the Censor\_w (DP) compared to the Censor\_uw (DP).
+When $\epsilon = 5$, there may be databases that produce $\epsilon_{\mathbf{x}_{r}} < 5$ under the Weighted (aDP) method such that few if any records have their likelihood values censored in those databases under Censor\_w (DP).
+By contrast, since Censor\_uw (DP) embeds the Unweighted posterior synthesizer, every database will require many records to be censored to enforce the $\epsilon/2 = 2.5$ target Lipschitz bound.